⏱️ Estimated Reading Time: 4 min read

 - Calling people to repentance and faith, not vague self-improvement.

-- Structuring our worship with reverence, clarity, and order, not spectacle.
+- Worship with reverence, clarity, and order—not spectacle.

 The church does not need more relevance; it needs more reverence.
-It does not need a service that reflects the culture, but one that reflects Christ.
+Not a service that reflects the culture, but one that reflects Christ.

-“Let the word of Christ dwell in you richly… teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness.”
+“Let the word of Christ dwell in you richly… singing psalms and hymns and spiritual songs, with thankfulness.”

 —Colossians 3:16